nicolasbotto/live-video-analytics/utilities/video-analysis/deepstream/readme.md

 ### Visualizing output

 You can view the video passing through the GStreamer pipeline by opening a browser on your host machine with URL as [http://127.0.0.1:8080/stream/SampleGraph1](http://127.0.0.1:8080/stream/SampleGraph1).

+In case you are using an Azure VM, please use its Public IP address in the URL. **http://[VM PUBLIC IP]]:8080/stream/SampleGraph1** and ensure that port 8080 accessible.

 ![Image](./images/mjpeg_stream.png)